brainthinks/Audible-AAX-Converter/README.md

 In addition to converting the `AAX` files, this project can now retrieve your activation bytes for you.
 Huge shout out to [inAudible-NG/audible-activator](https://github.com/inAudible-NG/audible-activator).
 No part of this project would have been possible without that project.
 Also shout out to [FFMPEG](https://ffmpeg.org/), which makes the decryption and conversion possible.

-2020 Update #2: While researching for this project, I came across a few projects that already do what I was aiming to do with this project.
+While researching for this project, I came across a few projects that already do what I was aiming to do with this project.
 However, they are more mature and appear to be maintained.
 The one that looks the best to me is [https://github.com/mkb79/Audible/](https://github.com/mkb79/Audible/).
 Therefore, the future of this projects will likely be to create plugins for the [https://github.com/mkb79/audible-cli](https://github.com/mkb79/audible-cli) project.

 ## Windows